EstherKim97/datasci_223/lectures/03/lecture_03.md

 ### pandas Integration

 Pandas is a widely-used data manipulation library in Python, and Pyarrow serves as a bridge between Pandas and Arrow, a cross-language development platform for in-memory data.
 This combination allows for efficient conversion and manipulation of large datasets.

+Note: Use this when you are not using jupyter notebook (% doesn't apply).

 #### **Installation**